Valley Design System

 Where Are We Today?

-Before we did anything, we had to understand where we were in our design system maturity.
+My first step was to lead my team to understand where we were in our design system maturity.
 The team thoroughly analyzed the bank’s existing digital platforms, user feedback, and industry standards to identify common patterns and areas for improvement.

 Since we had limited control over the components of off-the-shelf solutions, we learned that one major customer frustration point involved error messaging, a lack of helpful on-screen content, and components that invited interaction when they were indeed unclickable.
 We also identified component inconsistencies and accessibility issues.